isotretinoin (oral) [en Español]

-- a male latex condom plus spermicidal foam or gel;
+- a male latex condom with or without spermicide;

-- a cervical cap plus spermicidal foam or gel; and
+- a cervical cap plus a spermicide; and

 Stop using isotretinoin and call your doctor at once if you have unprotected sex, if you quit using birth control, if your period is late, or if you think you might be pregnant.
 If you get pregnant while taking isotretinoin, call the iPLEDGE pregnancy registry at 1-866-495-0654.